DeNederlandscheBank/name_matching/README.md

 # Name matching

-Name matching is a Python package for the matching of company names
+Name matching is a Python package for the matching of company names.
+This package has been developed to match the names of companies from different databases together to allow them to be merged.
+The package has a number of options to determine how exact the matches should be and also for the selection of different name matching algorithms.

+For a more in-depth discussion of the name matching package please see the [company name matching](https://medium.com/dnb-data-science-hub/company-name-matching-6a6330710334) medium post

 ## Installation